 the Night Rhino

-A little while after the GI Joe team was reinstated, they pulled several Warthogs out of mothballs in order to use them as troop transports.
+A little while after the GI Joe team was reinstated, they pulled several Warthogs out of mothballs to use them as troop transports.
 Luckily, Sgt.
 Slaughter had broken them all in, so they just needed a new, black paint job before the Joes could put them to good use!

 the Renegades' Warthog Armored Personnel Vehicle